Written by Robert Lomax, author and director of RSL Educational Ltd.

 - Perhaps you don’t even know what sort of product or service you might be able to sell!

 I started an educational publishing business in my late twenties; but with hindsight, I could have done it much sooner.

 In this article, I’m going to share some advice about the best way to start your own business, which would have made all the difference for me when I was a student.

 I won’t go into detail about how to do each thing I mention: the internet is your oyster.

 Instead, I’ll be delighted if I help you to think seriously about [simple_tooltip content=’If you are a University of Reading student or recent graduate, you have free access to the Self-employment module on the Professional Skills Hub.
 In here you can find all the tools and resources that will help you to get started as an entrepreneur and run a successful business.

 It’s normal to assume that you’ll need to work in a sector for many years before you know enough about it to see where the opportunities are.

-However, the most creative business ideas often come when people stop scanning the horizon and start examining the ground at their feet.
+However, there are a lot of business growth programmes at the University designed to help you articulate your business idea and turn it into a successful initiative.
+The most creative business ideas often come when people stop scanning the horizon and start examining the ground at their feet.

 In other words: What services and products do you already use, and how could they be done differently?